 Admission to the Brooklyn Latin School is solely based on an entrance exam commonly referred to as the Specialized High Schools Admissions Test (SHSAT).
 All eighth and ninth-grade students in New York City are eligible to take the test, which covers verbal (grammar and reading comprehension) and math (computation and word problems) skills.
+When it comes to passing the SHSAT, it is really more about outperforming your peers.

 In September 2011, approximately 30,000 students took the entrance examination and 14,529 students listed Brooklyn Latin as their first choice on their application.
 Out of those students, around 572 offers were made by the institution–recording a 3.9% acceptance rate.
+Preparing for the SHSAT can help increase your chances of getting admitted.

 Overview of Brooklyn Latin